 These simple, yet careless mistakes can have an even more significant impact on academic work.
 Often in academia one or two words can change the entire meaning of a sentence.
 Take your time when you are editing your paper to make sure that you are expressing what you want to express when you write.
 No editor (human or software) can read your mind but you.

 11. Logical Flow Of Writing

 Last, but not least, you should edit for the logical flow of your writing.
 Does your writing have a beginning, a middle, and an end?
 I know this seems basic, but it is critical that your professor can keep up with what you are writing.
 Your professor should not have any issue getting from point a to point b in your writing.

 Flow comes in many ways:

 Creating An Introduction That Frames Your Paper

 Your introduction should let your professor know what to expect from your paper.
 As you develop longer documents, you realize that your introduction does not have to be a single paragraph.
 Your introduction can include multiple paragraphs or pages long.
 The critical part of your introduction, though, is that it is as concise as possible, and it gives your reader guidance on what they will encounter later in your paper.

 Utilizing Headers In Your Paper

 If you have been reading my blog for a while, you know I love using headers in my writing.
 When you got to my blog, you knew what you were getting with this post.
 I did not cover everything in the introduction, but as you scrolled through my blog, you knew what each point would cover due to the headers that I used.
 Headers help my writing flow and help keep me on target while I am writing my blog posts.
-Using headers in your papers will help you stay on track while writing and help your professor understand the main points of your paper.
+Using headers in your papers will help you stay on track while writing and help your professor understand the main points of your article.

 Reading Your Paper Aloud To Make Sure It Flows Audibly